restropiajr/c0523-code-solutions/css-cascade/css-cascade/css-cascade-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are the four components of "the Cascade".
-  The four components of "the Cascase" are:
+  The four components of "the Cascade" are:

   1. Source Order
   2. Inheritance